apache/incubator-kie-tools/examples/micro-frontends-multiplying-architecture-todo-list-view-vscode-extension/README.md

 # Example :: Micro-frontends Multiplying Architecture :: 'To do' List View VS Code Extension

-This package provides a VS Code Extension containing a 'To do' list View and the following commands:
+This package provides a VS Code Extension containing a 'To do' List View, which can and the following commands:

 1. `TODO: Open list`
-   - Opens a Webview with the 'To do' list View.
+   - Opens a Webview with the 'To do' List View.
 1. `TODO: Add item(s)`
-   - When there's a selected text in a text editor (e.g. `txt`) you can right-click it to add the selection as a 'To do' item.
+   - When there's a selected text in a text editor (E.g., a `.txt` file) you can right-click it to add the selection as a 'To do' item.
+Selecting multiple lines will add multiple items.
 1. `TODO: Mark all as completed`
-   - Marks all the items in the 'To do' list as completed.
+   - Marks all the items in the 'To do' List as completed.

 ## Building

-Run `pnpm build:prod`.
+Run `KIE_TOOLS_BUILD__buildExamples=true pnpm build:prod`.
 A `.vsix` file will be on the `dist` folder.
+Drag it to the Extensions panel on VS Code to install it.

 ---